hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 For programming, I will use the USB method, as it doesn't require any additional chips or cables.

-I also ensure Bootloader: SparkFun Variable Loader" is selected.
+I also ensure "Bootloader: SparkFun Variable Loader" is selected.

 https://learn.sparkfun.com/tutorials/artemis-development-with-the-arduino-ide/serial-port-hello-world-and-enabling-peripherals